sajib1066/django-ecommerce/README.md

-# django-ecommerce
-Django Ecommerce Projects for learning.
+# Django Ecommerce Projects for learning.